CyArks/CyArks/README.md

 - 👋 Hi, I’m Florian Manhartseder
 - 👀 I’m interested in Electronics and IT
-- 🌱 I’m currently in a higher technical college
+- 🌱 I’m currently a Software developer in education working for a bank

 !!
 More Projects / Updates coming soon - Stay tuned !!